 Is it a failure?
 Or are your Instagram visitors just hidden?

-See, when somebody taps the link in your profile and it opens your Etsy shop, Instagram doesn’t pass on any “referral” information to your shop.
+When somebody taps the link in your profile and it opens your shop, Instagram doesn’t pass on any “referral” information to your shop.
 It doesn’t tell it that Instagram opened that link.
-As far as your shop is concerned, and therefore your Google Analytics tracking code and even Etsy Shop Stats, that person may as well have opened up their mobile web browser and manually typed your shop address in.
+As far as your shop is concerned, and therefore your Google Analytics tracking code and even Etsy Shop Stats (for Etsy sellers), that person may as well have opened up their mobile web browser and manually typed your shop address in.

 In other words, Google Analytics and Shop Stats track that as a Direct visit.